Akshitaa005/Akshita005/README.md

 An aspiring developer

-💡passionate about building projects that combine creativity
+💡passionate about building projects that combine creativity.
 ⚡ Love working on automation, data analysis, and creating interactive websites.
 ✨ Always learning, building, and sharing my journey through code!
 💬 Ask me about coding, web development, and automation